 “I need your word you won’t tell a soul about this,” Gary whispered as he gripped my wrist tightly nearly knocking me out of gear.

-“You have my word this conversation won’t leave the car,” I said in a serious tone, with a nod of the head and widening of the eyes.
+“You have my word this conversation won’t leave the car,” I responded in a serious tone.

 “Right…..good……. pull over to the left,” said the Clooney-esque investment banker, pointing to the empty car park in Rose Bay.

-Gary was a silver fox with wit as sharp as Turnbull on speed, a Stephen Fry vocabulary and Frank Sinatra charm.
+Gary was a silver fox with wit as sharp as Gervais, a Stephen Fry vocabulary and Frank Sinatra charm.
 I wanted his approval before he had even buckled his seatbelt.
-“To Dover Heights, home of old money, young wives and nepotism,” he remarked, smiling with his Polish blue eyes.
+“To Dover Heights, home of old money, young wives and nepotism,” he remarked, smiling with his China blue eyes.

 “I’ve been working on a project these past two weeks,” Gary whispered, looking over his shoulder to make sure we were alone.
-“It’s going to change the world,” he said with a brilliant smile.
+“It’s going to change the world,” he said, flashing a brilliant smile.

 For the next three excruciating weeks I kept Gary’s secret.
 Each time a friend would ask if I had any interesting passengers of late I would feel the words bashing at the back of my teeth, trying to escape like Lemmings in a cave.
 Each time I would swallow them, turn my head and say nothing.